puspgroup2/work-library/P3-Baseline-Informal/PUSS214205_SDDD/README.md

 10. Open a browser, navigate to `http://localhost:8080/SDDD/LogIn`
 11. Be happy in massive success.

-## Unknown issue
+## 2. Unknown issues
-If Eclipse fails to find some of the classes, you might try the following
+### 1. If Eclipse fails to find some of the classes, you might try the following
 1. Right click on project
 2. Click "Properties"
 3. Click "Project Facets"